'Devastating': Major BOP events canned over two long weekends

 "Businesses should prepare for a difficult time ahead."

-Tourism Bay of Plenty general manager Oscar Nathan said the hope was to get through all of summer and ideally past winter before another serious outbreak.
+Tourism Bay of Plenty general manager Oscar Nathan said the hope was to get through all of summer and ideally past Easter before another serious outbreak.

 There would be a rise in visitor and spending hesitancy, which will affect accommodation bookings and associated tourism activities.